The second Monday in March is Commonwealth Day, one of the most important dates in the Abbey's calendar.

 Darrion Narine from Trinidad and Tobago carried the Commonwealth mace in 2020.
 The mace is decorated with the flags of every member nation and was a gift of the Royal Anniversary Trust to The Queen on the fortieth anniversary of her accession to the throne

 The organisation has its origins in Britain’s former Empire, with almost all of its members having formerly been under British rule.
 Today’s Commonwealth was formally established by the 1949 London Declaration, which modernised the community and acknowledged the member states as free and equal.
-The declaration recognised King George VI as Head of the Commonwealth, a position held today by his daughter, Queen Elizabeth II.
+The declaration recognised King George VI as Head of the Commonwealth, a position held today by HM The King.

 Members work together to promote prosperity, democracy and peace, values which are celebrated each year at the Abbey service.
 Welcoming the congregation in 2020, the Dean of Westminster, the Very Reverend Dr David Hoyle, said: